-ASIs/HSIs/WASIs should analyze information and data critically in order to consistently achieve desired outcomes:
+ASIs/HSIs/WASIs should analyse information and data critically in order to consistently achive desired outcomes:

-- 1. Accurately analyses operator performance data for trends; - 2.
-Evaluates information with accuracy and objectivity; - 3.
-Seeks additional detail or clarification from colleagues or operators; - Synthesizes data from a variety of sources and applies procedures appropriately; - Recognizes that different processes and procedures can lead to similar outcomes; - Analyses the thoroughness and effectiveness of all documented processes; - 7.
-Determines if operator employees understand and adhere to processes; - Determines if operators understand and adhere to processes; - Assesses the efficiency and effectiveness of the implementation and maintenance of mandatory system-based program against operational requirements; and - 10.
+- 1. Accurately analyses operator performance data for trends; - 2 Evaluates information with accuracy and objectivity; - 3.
+Seeks additional detail or clarification from colleagues or operators;

+- 4. Synthesizes data from a variety of sources and applies procedures appropriately; - 5.
+Recognizes that different processes and procedures can lead to similar outcomes; - 6.
+Analyses the thoroughness and effectiveness of all documented processes; - 7.
+Determines if operator employees understand and adhere to processes; - 8.
+Determines if operators understand and adhere to processes; - 9.
+Assesses the efficiency and effectiveness of the implementation and maintenance of mandatory system-based program against operational requirements; and - 10.
 Distinguishes between lapses, negligence and reckless action.